 Honorable Mentions: If Blue Could Be Happiness - Florist, american dream - LCD Soundsystem, Powerplant - Girlpool, Routines - Hoops, James McAllister, Bryce Dessner, Sufjan Stevens, Planetarium - Nico Muhly, Ctrl - SZA, Record Time! - Lexie

-Though 2017 was filled with many anticipated albums that disappointed audiences (i.e. Arcade Fire’s Everything Now), the year was just as packed with albums that absolutely exceeded my expectations.
+Though 2017 was filled with many anticipated albums that disappointed audiences (e.g. Arcade Fire’s Everything Now), the year was just as packed with albums that absolutely exceeded my expectations.
 It has become quite the trend to scorn the new music of 2017, but I will not succumb to this.
 I thoroughly struggled to sift through the plethora of new albums I liked in order to assemble my list.
 Any year of music that requires that effort is a good year, in my opinion.
 2017 was especially a great year for hip-hop, with newcomers and veterans alike putting out albums that undoubtedly live up to the excitement preceding them.
 DAMN. by Kendrick Lamar, Flower Boy by Tyler, The Creator, and Big Fish Theory by Vince Staples are just a few examples of some excellent albums that obliterated my expectations.
 However, the only hip-hop album that made it to my top 5 is Renaissance by The Underachievers.
 This album houses what I would consider this East Coast duo’s most lyrically refined work.
 The album takes a minimalist approach to the instrumentals on most of the album, with the vocals being the main focus.
 The first track of this album, is certainly an exception.
 “In My Zone” features a sample-packed intro and a complex beat that do a great job of opening the album.
 The most anticipated album on my list is certainly The OOZ by King Krule.
 This album was a masterpiece of lyrics and instrumentals.
 Every song on this album has such a unique flavor to it that really signals a newfound maturity since 6 Feet Beneath the Moon.
 With lyrical highlights like “Czech One” and “The Locomotive” as well as instrumental highlights like “Vidual” and “Half Man, Half Shark”, this album certainly did not fail to impress.
 Phillistines by Pro Teens was a fitting runner up to their last album Accidentally, which made it onto my list for 2016.
 This album has maturity in the songwriting and youthfulness in the execution.
 A perfect cocktail of an album.
 I was also enraptured by Multi-Task by Omni as it is truly one of the funnest albums of the year.
 Omni probably has one of the most specific sounds of any band I found this year.
 With chorusy, tape warbling guitars and a matter-of-fact vocal style, Omni is a band to watch out for in 2018.
 I gave the crowning spot on my list to New World Pregnancy by Boy’s Age.
 This dreamy alt-pop masterpiece blew me away the first time I heard it.
 The ethereal and complex instrumentals of the album absolutely sweep you off your feet as you feel yourself melt into the music.
 Though this album came out in December, it absolutely stole the spotlight for me.
 In conclusion, I was very pleased with the music of 2017 but I expect even greater and more fantastical things from 2018.

 Honorable Mentions: Don't Let It Be - Playboy Manbaby, Sketches of Brunswick East - King Gizzard & the Lizard Wizzard and Mild High Club, Big Fish Theory - Vince Staples, Flower Boy - Tyler, the Creator, Fresh Air - HOMESHAKE, Hang - Oxygen, This Old Dog - Mac Demarco, Stranger in the Alps - Phoebe Bridgers, Love What Survives - Mount Kimbie